 For a good while now, communal mechanics such as guilds have been used to boost player engagement and loyalty in mobile games – especially in midcore genres.
 Last year we started to see communal features making their way to the casual space as well, as more and more top-grossing casual titles introduced guild mechanics to beef up player engagement.

 However, it’s good to remember that at the end of the day, guilds are just a platform on which to build other communal features.
-In this post, we’ll take a look at various interesting communal features to drive player engagement, and how you can do so with or without guild mechanics.
+In this post, we’ll look at various interesting communal features to drive player engagement and how you can do so with or without guild mechanics.

 Let’s kick things off by taking a look at popularity data relating to guilds and communal features in different genre categories from the GameRefinery Market Explorer tool:

 The popularity of communal mechanics in different genre categories within and outside the US top 200 grossing.

 - Communal mechanics, in general, differentiate the top 200 grossing games from the others to a high degree.

 - More than half of mid-core games in the top 200 grossing utilize co-op tasks, development efforts, asynchronous co-op PvE and guild wars/competitions due to many of them having guild mechanics involving all these features

 - Co-op PvE mechanics are used almost exclusively in the mid-core category.

 - Over a third of casual games utilize co-op task mechanics, and guild wars/competitions are found among surprisingly many casual games.

 - In the Sports & Racing genre, the most common communal feature is guild wars/competitions.